The mental and social impact of the epidemic, extreme weather events

 any further help.

 The key to success in any emotional exchange intervention is the selection of

 the appropriate brain-mind-body Change Model.
-The Behavioral
+For over 25 years, the Behavioral

 Coaching Institute’s internationally recognized Coach training

 courses have met the critical needs for practitioners to be trained in

 the use of a range of validated, reliable, neuro-behavioral change